 The first images of a new construction on the San Francisco waterfront designed by the Heatherwick study.

-The project, called The Cove, involves the redevelopment of piers 30 and 32, destroyed by a fire 36 years ago.
-The site, currently used as a parking lot, would be transformed into a large mixed-use area with a park accessible to the public.
-Designed to be as flexible as possible, the "Bay" in San Francisco Bay could accommodate various retail and community dining offerings.
+The project, called The Cove, involves the redevelopment of piers 30 and 32, destroyed by fire 36 years ago.
+The site, currently used as a car park, would be transformed into a large mixed-use area with a publicly accessible park.
+Designed to be as flexible as possible, the “Cove” in the San Francisco Bay Area could accommodate various retail and restaurant offerings for the community.

 A horseshoe that creates a natural inlet

-The horseshoe-shaped design includes modular shed-like structures that span the water. the pitches of the roof of the 26 individual modules of the building vary, almost imperceptibly, to simulate a thin undulating profile of the water on the horizon.
-A striking and very beautiful effect that adds to the San Francisco Bay and to the city, already wonderful, an extra touch.
+The horseshoe-shaped project includes modular shed-like structures that extend out over the water. the roof pitches of the building's 26 individual modules vary, almost imperceptibly, to simulate a subtle wavy profile of water on the horizon.
+An evocative and very beautiful effect that adds to the San Francisco Bay and to the city, already wonderful, an extra touch.

 At the center of the project, a large square capable of hosting many activities.
-The landscape gently slopes down to the water with a floating area and boardwalk.
-Virtually a new body of water, to be used for a variety of different programs, including swimming or other water activities.
-The whole is completed by a floating stage or a cinema screen, which, if necessary, transform the park into an informal amphitheater.
+The landscape slopes gently down to the water with a floating area and walkway.
+Basically a new body of water, to be used for a variety of different programs, including swimming or other water activities.
+The whole thing is completed by a floating stage or a cinema screen, which transform the park into an informal amphitheater when necessary.

 Design and Environment at the highest levels

-The innovative and widespread photovoltaic roof is the ideal completion of a completely wooden structure.
+The photovoltaic roof, innovative and widespread, is the ideal completion of a completely wooden structure.
 A sustainable vision for a place that becomes a new totally electric, zero-emission San Francisco Bay.
 A new dynamic type of public space which can be a platform for a variety of community-focused functions.
 I find it beautiful, like the one in Denmark.